 The students are a part of the Border Health Service Learning Institute a one-credit course offered during the second summer session through the Mel and Enid Zuckerman College of Public Health.

-Based on a community’s economic development, health status, and recommendations from local health organizations and community leaders, the group determines which border community and which organization to work with, said Cecilia Rosales, associate professor of public health, who is one of the professors for this c
+Based on a community’s economic development, health status, and recommendations from local health organizations and community leaders, the group determines which border community and which organization to work with, said Cecilia Rosales, associate professor of public health, who is one of the professors for this course

-to the public, she said.
+In the past, BHSI students have worked with a woman’s cooperative where women in need of work in Agua Prieta, Sonora make piƱatas and recycle Christmas cards to resell to the public, she said.
 They also worked at the No More Deaths migrant aid station helping recently deported migrants return home and providing basic necessities, she added.

 Students learning about dengue fever (top) and students at a migrant aid station on the Agua Prieta/Douglas border (bottom).
 Images taken by Cecilia Rosales.